|Washington Coast Cleanup||April 17, 2021|

 For more information about helping, please contact our coordinator (at)coastsavers.org.

-Registration will be from 12-4pm at the Port Townsend Marine Science Center, Natural History Exhibit Building, for the following beaches:
+Registration will be from 10am-2pm near the Port Townsend Marine Science Center (PTMSC) north of the PTMSC Museum on the big grassy area for the following beaches:

 Fort Worden State Park, Fort Flagler State Park, Fort Townsend State Park, Railroad Beach, Chetzemoka Park and North Beach (Port Townsend).

-Participants will meet at the center, get their supplies, and then head out to the local beaches for trash pick-up.
+Participants will meet, get their supplies, and then head out to the local beaches for trash pick-up.

 We have a recycling program at some locations.
 If you are interested in helping us reduce the amount of debris that goes to the landfill ask your registration station coordinator how you can help.
 We applaud efforts to recycle, reduce and reuse at beach cleanups – a vital part of the solution to marine debris.
 Recycling of materials from beach cleanups is great, but it’s just as important to ensure that the appropriate materials are going into recycling materials stream.
 If the wrong type or condition of material is put into a recycle bin, it may end up “contaminating” a load of recycling and causing a recycling facility to have to discard the entire thing!
 Don’t be a wishful recycler – know what is accepted locally and try to send only materials that are “Empty, Clean and Dry” (as much as possible).
 When in doubt, throw it out.